 Gulf bourses end mixed ahead of Fed meeting

-Stock markets in the Gulf ended mixed on Wednesday, ahead of a potentially large interest rate hike by the U.S. Federal Reserve to curb soaring inflation.
+DUBAI: Stock markets in the Gulf ended mixed on Wednesday, ahead of a potentially large interest rate hike by the US Federal Reserve to curb soaring inflation.

 Investors have dramatically raised their bets that the Fed will raise interest rates by 75 basis points (bps) rather than 50 bps on Wednesday, a swing in expectations that has fuelled a violent selloff across world markets.